 - Will working at a computer screen or sitting close to TV screen harm my eyes?

-These are the common eye complications which are signs of retinal or corneal malfunctioning.
+These are the common eye complications which are the signs of retinal or corneal malfunctioning.
 It is always desirable to visit the doctors as timely as possible.

 - I have slowly found it harder to read without glasses.
 Why?